jupiter211developer/jupiter211developer/README.md

   <br />

-  I'm a Senior Full-Stack & Blockchain Developer.
+  I'm a Senior Full Stack Developer.

-I have rich experience in React, Vue.js, Node.js, Laravel, Java and Django.
+I have extensive experience in React, Vue.js, Node.js, Laravel, Java and Django.

-Also I have built lots of NFT, Swap and cryptocurrencies.
+As a senior full stack developer, I have built lots of CRM projects, logistic sites and e-commerce sites using Node.js, Nest.js, Django and Ruby on Rails.

-I have led many projects to successfully.

-As a senior developer, I can assure you the perfect result on time.
+I can assure you the perfect result on time.

  <div>